Drabblesaur/developers-guild-site-roles/Roles.md

 ### Roles
+These are roles currently open at the developers guild.

 #### Social Media Manager
 A social media manager is the individual in an organization trusted with monitoring, contributing to, filtering, measuring and otherwise guiding the social media presence of a brand, product, individual or corporation.